 - Utilize sources of information (OFIR, NC inspection data, etc.) to identify changes and trends in causes of fatalities in identified groups (loggers and arboriculture) to focus training events and outreach materials to specific problem areas such as tree felling.
-Materials may include new publications such as brochures, industry guides, and hazard alerts. - Support alliance training events statewide for those engaged in logging and arboriculture activities such as Pro-Logger training events. - Provide technical assistance by phone on standard interpretations and answer questions relevant to logging, tree felling and arboriculture activities. - Provide logging and arboriculture training to OSH Division personnel when requested by their bureau. - Provide special emphasis on hazards associated with cranes and combustible dust within the logging industry during internal training and outreach activities. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP-Logging and the Safety Awards Program during training events, booths, conferences, and field visits. - Develop and maintain a Logging Safety and Health Management Industry Guide to replace current Logger Safety Checklist Booklet. - Develop and maintain an Arboriculture Safety and Health Management Industry Guide to replace current Arborist Safety Program. - Work closely with the SEP committee on updating OPN 88 and SN 62.
+Materials may include new publications such as brochures, industry guides, and hazard alerts. - Support alliance training events statewide for those engaged in logging and arboriculture activities such as Pro-Logger training events. - Provide technical assistance by phone on standard interpretations and answer questions relevant to logging, tree felling and arboriculture activities. - Provide logging and arboriculture training to OSH Division personnel when requested by their bureau. - Provide special emphasis on hazards associated with cranes, heat stress and combustible dust within the logging industry during internal training and outreach activities. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP-Logging and the Safety Awards Program during training events, booths, conferences, and field visits. - Develop and maintain Logging and Arboriculture cover sheets detailing specific OSHA programs required for respective industry.
+This will complement the General Industry Safety and Health Programs Industry Guide being finalized by ETTA. - Work closely with the SEP committee on updating OPN 88 and related compliance documents.